CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/authentication.md

 ## 1. Login

 Call the [Login endpoint](/api-reference/#authenticate), passing in your Currencycloud login ID - which is usually your email address - and your unique API key.
 If you don't yet have an API key, you can register for one [here](/register-for-an-api-key/).
-An email will be sent to you which will include your API key for our demo environment.
+An email will be sent to you that will provide instructions for obtaining your API key.

 ```
 POST /v2/authenticate/api